 Another natural product that could be used in this situation is a garlic clove.
-Grade one clove of garlic, make it into a paste and apply on the wound.
-Put a plaster on top and let the garlic juices heal your wound.
+Grate one clove of garlic, make it into a paste and apply to the wound.
+Put plaster on top and let the garlic juices heal your wound.

 Remember: If you feel any other symptoms from the above mentioned, and nothing works, and your condition is getting worse, do not hesitate to seek medical help.

 No matter how insignificant it might seem; a bee sting could be dangerous and should not be neglected.

 Be calm!
 After all, they are living creatures and very delicate ones as well.

 Do not try to touch or hold the bumblebee.

 Be aware that they can get agitated by strong smells such as alcohol, deodorants, perfumes, scented soaps, aftershaves or any strong smell for that matter.

 Bracelets, rings, watches and all similar accessories may create an aggressive behaviour amongst the hive because of the scent of oxidised material between the skin and the jewellery.